simonmichael/hledger/doc/manual.md

 ##### Customising console output

+(Tip: currently two commands, balance and register, can customise their console output, and they do it differently.)

-In simple balance reports (only), the `--format FMT` option will customize the format of output lines. `FMT` is like a C printf/strftime-style format string, except that field names are enclosed in parentheses:
+In simple balance reports (not multi-column ones), the `--format FMT` option will customize the format of output lines. `FMT` is like a C printf/strftime-style format string, except that field names are enclosed in parentheses:

     %[-][MIN][.MAX]([FIELD])